Skip to Main Content

 Calcium Oxalate Stones

-• Struvite stones are most common in cats with highly alkaline urine, which can result from a urinary tract infection – but this is not always the case.
+Struvite stones are most common in cats with highly alkaline urine, which can result from a urinary tract infection, but this is not always the case.
 These bladder stones are often seen in cats who consume high amounts of magnesium, phosphorus, calcium, chloride, and fiber.
-A genetic factor may also influence a cat's risk of developing struvite stones since Siamese cats appear predisposed to developing struvite stones.
+Genetic factors may also influence a cat's risk of developing struvite stones.
+For example, Siamese cats appear predisposed to developing struvite stones.

 What are the signs of bladder stones or bladder infections in cats?